alexsalvatore/microchain/README.md

 ## Change log

+###### V 1.3.0

+- Added the _getBank()_ method in Blockchain to ownership and money pools
+- Added _iterationMax_ optional param, to _Block.mine( numMaxIteration)_ method, adding a maximum iteration to the mining loop, to avoid freeze web UI.
+See _tests/testMining.js_

 ###### V 1.2.2 (fix)

-- Added the index.js at the root of the module (really sorry because previous were not working -_-)
+- Added the index.js at the root of the module (really sorry because previous were not working -\_-)
 - Added lotta thing to the .gitignore

 ###### V 1.1.1 (fix)